Professional Writing Certificate

 Because of the growing demand for highly skilled, professionally competent writers in business, industry, and government, the student with training in writing, speaking, editing, and communication skills has improved job opportunities.
 Often the individual who possesses such skills gets a job sooner and advances faster in any profession than someone without those skills.

 The Professional Writing Certificate recognizes 18 hours of intensive training in a broad range of writing skills.
 Students should allow at least three semesters to complete the schedule of course, some of which are only offered once per academic year.
-To apply for the Professional Writing Certificate, review the requirements below and schedule an appointment with Dr. Apostolos Vasilakis, Director of Undergraduate Studies in English.
+To apply for the Professional Writing Certificate, review the requirements below and schedule an appointment with Dr. Apostolos Vasilakis, Director of Undergraduate Studies in English to complete the application form.

 - Student must be enrolled as an undergraduate student at Texas A&M.